tasal9/ZamAI/FAQ.md

 ### Calling `inputlist()`, `echomsg`, etc... in filetype plugins and `autocmd` does not work

 This is because, unlike vim, the default option `shortmess` contains the `F` in it.
-The vim works the same way when you `set shortmes+=F`.
+Vim behaves the same way when you `set shortmes+=F`.
 Maybe this behavior should be improved.
 As a workaround, use `set shortmess-=F` or use `unsilent` as follows.

 ```vim
 unsilent let var = inputlist(['1. item1', '2. item2'])